 Answering the question, ‘Who is God?’ is like trying to calculate infinity.
 The study of the Nature of God, traditionally termed Theology Proper, is the foundational pursuit of all biblical scholarship.
 While the account of Creation in the Bible establishes God as the Originator of all reality, the “Nature of God” defines His essence, His character, and His relational existence.
 To understand the plan of salvation, one must first understand the One who saves.
+A rigorous theological framework requires an understanding of these attributes to interpret the mechanics of biblical history, the purpose of humanity, and the structure of divine law.

 Biblical theology categorizes the nature of God through His Attributes.
 These are not parts that compose God, but descriptions of His entire, undivided being.
 These attributes are divided into two categories: Incommunicable (qualities unique to God) and Communicable (qualities shared in finite measure with humanity).